U.S. flag

 Top of Section

-The AIES will integrate questions from existing annual collections.
-Data will be collected on an annual basis covering topics including:
+The AIES integrates questions from previously existing annual collections.
+Data are collected on an annual basis covering topics including:

 • Business characteristics, including employment, operating status, organizational change, and ownership information.